 Extract CBD Oil from Cannabis or Hemp

-There are many ways to extract the oil from the plant.
+There are many ways to extract the oil from the plant and make cbd oil.
 Apeks Supercritical systems use CO2 as a solvent to extract the oil.
 The solvent is considered a cleaner, purer form of extraction because there is no residue after extraction.

 To isolate the individual compounds (CBD being one of them), the extracted oil needs to be distilled after extraction.
 The first step is a process called Winterization, followed by Short Path Distillation.